Electronic exchange of the ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)

 For more information:

-a) Circular 14/2020: Live operation for the electronic exchange of the ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)
+Circular 10/2022: Updated Procedures for Electronic Submission of ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)